ThePansmith/thepansmith.github.io/content/posts/colts/index.md

 ### Regarding Voting
 **Q**: How would voting work? \
-**A**: The vote would be hosted on a Discord, Curseforge or another platform, with a verification process in place to ensure that casted SMV votes are authentic.
+**A**: The vote would be hosted on a Discord, Curseforge or another platform, with a verification process in place to ensure that casted COLTS votes are authentic.
 Discussion channels would also be opened to allow developers to further discuss their thoughts.

 **Q**: How often would these votes occur? \
 **A**: Once every year seems ideal.
 This frequency strikes a balance between providing flexibility to account for new updates bringing technical improvements and version longevity.